Corgidev42/fab-scraper/README.md

 python main.py "https://fabrary.net/decks/..."
 ```

-> The script will automatically create a folder using the name of the first card found, and store all downloaded images there.
+> The script will automatically create a folder using the name of the first card found, download all images, generate print-ready `.tif` files, and compile a PDF.

 ---